Skip to main content

 1. Plan ahead for life during renovation – some families find another place to stay or plan extended vacations or trips to other family members’ homes while the remodeling takes place.
 Others choose to stay put and weather the inconveniences of living in a house that has been turned into a work zone.
 Discuss this with your home remodeling team and make an informed decision about what works for both you and them.

-2. Declutter and pack – now is a great time to evaluate your belongings, pull things out of closets and drawers and donate, donate, donate!
+2. Declutter and pack – now is a great time to evaluate your belongings, pull things out of closets and drawers, and donate, donate, donate!
 Once your house is fresh and new, you’ll want your things to suit your home’s beautiful new spaces!

-Breaking ground and watching your remodeling project take shape in real time come next.
+Breaking ground and watching your remodeling project take shape in real time comes next.
 Finally, upon completion of the entire project, you’ll feel relief and pleasure – and it will be time to move back in and start enjoying a new quality of life!

 Always remember, when it comes to remodeling your home, EXPERIENCE MATTERS!
 Commonwealth Home Design has been designing and remodeling homes for nearly 40 years, creating proven, effective, and efficient processes that consistently lead to remarkable results.